MonashSmartStructures/ospgrillage/docs/source/rst/Module description.rst

 ========================
 Creating grillage models
 ========================
-The *ospgrillage* module contains **interface functions** which can be called after the module syntax.
+The *ospgrillage* module contains user **interface functions** which can be called after the module syntax.
 These interface function has  ``set_``, ``create_`` or ``get_`` in their syntax.
 For example, users create a material with ``create_material()``.
-Alternatively, users can directly interact with the objects without using interface functions.
+Alternatively, users can directly interact with the module objects without using interface functions - we recommend the more pythonic interface functions.

 In general, there are three main steps to create a grillage model with *ospgrillage*: